Contributing

 Documentation is located in the doc/ subdirectory.
 It is written in reStructuredText format and is translated by Sphinx into HTML format.

 Documentation is hosted on Read the Docs.
 It is built automatically whenever a commit is made.
-The documentation in the master branch should be visible at https://whatshap.readthedocs.io/en/latest/ and documentation for the most recent released version should be visible at https://whatshap.readthedocs.io/en/stable/.
+The documentation in the main branch should be visible at https://whatshap.readthedocs.io/en/latest/ and documentation for the most recent released version should be visible at https://whatshap.readthedocs.io/en/stable/.

 To generate documentation locally, ensure that you installed sphinx and the add-ons necessary to build documentation (running pip install -e .[docs] will take care of this).
 Then go into the doc/ directory and run make.
 You can then open doc/_build/html/index.html in your browser.
 The theme that is used is a bit different from the one used on Read the Docs.